 Word on the (actual) high street is that their pizzas are giving the Plough a run for its money (especially since it’s a third of the price!) and currently at the time of print we in the Harborne Community Page are freaking out that they are now delivering!

-We used to live in China Town and what we missed most when we moved to Harborne was a decent Chinese Takeaway and Café Soya.
-Step in Wokchi, open for about a year or so, this is now our go-to place for fresh and tasty Chinese food in Harborne that doesn’t break the bank.
+We used to live in China Town, Brum and what we missed most when we moved to Harborne was a decent Chinese Takeaway…and Café Soya.
+Step in Wokchi Kitchen - this is now our go-to place for fresh and tasty Chinese food in Harborne that doesn’t break the bank.
 This is a family run business, and you are always guaranteed a warm and friendly welcome.
-Alfie, the manager, is possibly the nicest man in Harborne.
+Alfie, the manager is possibly the nicest man in Harborne.
 He will go out his way to make sure you have a great dining experience.
-Want something different, more/less spicy, more healthy, etc. just ask and he’ll see what the chef can do.
+Want something different, more/less spicy, more healthy, etc. just ask and he’ll see what the chefs can do.

 Between my wife and I, we must have tried everything on and off the menu, however my ‘must order’ dish is and always will be the salt and pepper squid, fried rice with a side of sweet chilli sauce.
-The spring rolls are also a firm favourite of ours.
+The Seafood Udon with XO Chilli and the Beef Ho Fun are drool worthy alternatives and the spring rolls are also a firm favourite of ours.
 But you go, experiment and find your favourites and go back and order the same thing over and over again, because it’s just that damn good!

 If you like Craft Beer, The Paper Duck is the place for you.
 If you don’t like Craft Beer, The Paper Duck is still the place for you!
 I fall in the latter category and so luckily for me, they serve gin, wine and have the occasional cider on tap too.
 I have been a frequent visitor to the Duck since my first visit when attempting the infamous Harborne Mile (a pub crawl from one-side of Harborne to the other).
 Although I don’t remember much from that night, I have had a lot of memorable visits since.
 We have taken numerous beer loving friends, and they are always amazed to see the variety of the beers on their 18 taps.
 If that wasn’t enough, they have more canned beer in the fridge and various tappy take over events.